fredfeng/CS162/homework/hw5/README.md

 Provide your code in the function called `helper`, which takes an environment mapping type `t` to some known expression `e` that has type `t`, and input type `t0`.
 If an expression of type `t0` can be synthesized, then `helper` should return `Some e0`, where `e0` is the synthesized expression.
 Otherwise, `helper` should return `None`.

 This is a challenging problem, as suggested by the high point value.
 You are not expected to solve this problem perfectly.
 Fortunately, the difficulty of this problem can vary greatly, depending how ambitious you want to be.
 The autograder will award points based on the percentage of types for which you can synthesize a program.
-A simple algorithm will be enough to solve a sizable portion, if not all, of the test cases.
+A simple algorithm will be enough to solve a non-trivial portion, if not all, of the test cases.
 You will be given a 1-second timeout per test case.
 You may ignore list types for this problem.

 To help you debug your implementation interactively, we have added a `#synth <ty>` command to the REPL interpreter.
 For example,
 ```